 Reduces ‘chaser’ queries from suppliers

-> Reduces ‘chaser’ queries from suppliers regarding the current status of invoices, i.e. have invoices been received, processed and approved?
-Suppliers can obtain the status of invoices and discounted early settlement offers on the client’s portal
+► A collaborative SCF program reduces ‘chaser’ queries from suppliers regarding the current status of invoices i.e. have invoices been received, processed and approved?
+Suppliers can obtain the status of invoices and discounted early settlement offers on the client’s portal.

-> Outsources its own payables management.
-For instance, Buyer decreases their administrative and processing costs, by effectively outsourcing its payment administration, e.g. the Buyer writes one check / one transfer to the bank rather than to hundreds of suppliers.
+► Buyer cuts his administrative and processing costs by effectively outsourcing its own payables management and payment administration e.g. Buyer makes one transfer to the bank rather than to hundreds of suppliers.

-What motivates their suppliers to join SCF program?
+What motivates their suppliers to join a collaborative Supply Chain Finance program?

-KNOW MORE ABOUT THE BENEFITS TO THE SUPPLIERS
+KNOW MORE ABOUT THE BENEFITS FOR YOUR SUPPLIERS

 Suppliers’ motivations vary a lot between different types of suppliers.